-- The Committee will be developing OASIS 'Standards Track' deliverables in parallel to the current document and some material that is currently included here will in time and once work has stabilised be included in those deliverables and thence be removed from this work. - 5 This is a preliminary draft of what is intended to be produced as an OASIS 'Committee Note'.
-At this - 6 early stage, and given the volume of initial contributions to the Committee's work, this draft - 7 captures a complete overview of the work to develop the Transformational Government Framework. - 8 As such it currently contains sections and content that will not be appropriate to the Committee - 9 Note once approved. - 10 The Committee will be developing OASIS 'Standards Track' deliverables in parallel and some material - 11 that is currently included here will in time and once work has stabilised be included in those - 12 deliverables and thence be removed from this work.
+- 2 The Committee will be developing OASIS 'Standards Track' deliverables in parallel to the current - 3 document and some material that is currently included here will in time and once work has stabilised - 4 be included in those deliverables and thence be removed from this work. - 5 This is a preliminary draft of what is intended to be produced as an OASIS 'Committee Note'.
+At this - 6 early stage, and given the volume of initial contributions to the Committee's work, this draft - 7 captures a complete overview of the work to develop the Transformational Government Framework. - 8 As such it currently contains sections and content that will not be appropriate to the Committee - 9 Note once approved.